Things to Do Near Robbinsville, North Carolina

 Scenic Drives & Mountain Roads

-Tail of the Dragon – a world-famous stretch of road with 318 curves in 11 miles
+Tail of the Dragon — 318 curves in 11 miles

-Cherohala Skyway – long sweepers, high elevations, and panoramic views
+Cherohala Skyway — high elevations, long sweepers, and wide views

-Moonshiner 28 (US-28) – a scenic route connecting lakes, forests, and mountain towns
+Moonshiner 28 — lakes, forests, and mountain towns

-Lake Santeetlah Loop – a peaceful, scenic drive around the lake
+Lake Santeetlah Loop — a quiet, scenic drive around the lake

-Many visitors choose Robbinsville specifically for its quieter roads and easy access to multiple scenic routes without heavy traffic.
+Many visitors choose Robbinsville specifically because it provides access to multiple scenic routes without the crowds found closer to major tourist hubs.

 Hiking & Nature Trails

-Robbinsville sits on the edge of vast protected land, offering hiking options for all skill levels — from short nature walks to longer forest hikes.
+Robbinsville borders vast protected lands, offering hiking opportunities for all experience levels—from gentle nature walks to longer forest hikes.

-Joyce Kilmer Memorial Forest – famous for towering old-growth trees and gentle loop trails
+Joyce Kilmer Memorial Forest — famous for towering old-growth trees and easy loop trails

-Nantahala National Forest – miles of trails, waterfalls, and backcountry routes
+Nantahala National Forest — waterfalls, backcountry routes, and miles of trails

 Short waterfall hikes and forest paths throughout Graham County